British PM Seeks Ban On Encryption After Terror Attack

 I wonder, do these dip-shits every stop to think what would actually happen without encryption?
 For fucks sake, your average basement dwelling hacker already has a relatively easy time of it, may as well just open everything up.

-Sure, out credit cards will be stolen every other week, but at least we will can finally end the 10's of thousands of deaths every year in the UK by terro
+Sure, out credit cards will be stolen every other week, but at least we will can finally end the 10's of thousands of deaths every year in the UK by terrorism

+They don't care about terrorism and even less about the average citizen being "hacked".
+They do care about accessing your online transactions to make sure that you don't hide anything from the government, that you pay all your taxes and you don't oppose the government in place.
+They don't care about terrorists having a "safe place" - they don't want normal people to have such places.

 While She's At It...
 (Score:2)